huiw-git/alicemt/mt/cecsi/content/What-s-New-in-the-JDBC-Driver.md

 ---
 # What&#39;s New in the JDBC Driver

-## Updates in Microsoft JDBC Driver 6.0 \(Preview\) for SQL Server
+## Updates in Microsoft JDBC Driver 6.0 for SQL Server
  **Always Encrypted**

- Support for the recently released Always Encrypted feature in SQL Server 2016 \(Preview\), a new security feature that ensures sensitive data is never seen in plaintext in a SQL Server instance.
+ Support for the recently released Always Encrypted feature in SQL Server 2016, a new security feature that ensures sensitive data is never seen in plaintext in a SQL Server instance.
 Always Encrypted works by transparently encrypting the data in the application, so that SQL Server will only handle the encrypted data and not plaintext values.
 Even if the SQL instance or the host machine is compromised, all an attacker can get is ciphertext of sensitive data.
 For details see [Using Always Encrypted with the JDBC Driver](../content/Using-Always-Encrypted-with-the-JDBC-Driver.md).

  **Internationalized Domain Name \(IDN\)**